 Braskem-Idesa Integrated Polyethylene Production Plant, Veracruz, Mexico

-Braskem-Idesa is building a new integrated polyethylene production plant in Mexico.
-The project, named Ethylene XXI, will be the largest private petrochemical facility in Mexico.
+Braskem-Idesa built a new integrated polyethylene production complex in Mexico.
+The project, named Ethylene XXI, is the largest private petrochemical facility in Mexico.
 The petrochemical complex was opened in June 2016.

-It is being built in the city of Nanchital in the municipality of Veracruz, in south-east Mexico.
-It will produce 1.05mt of polyethylene a year from ethane.
+It was built in the city of Nanchital in the municipality of Veracruz, in south-east Mexico.
+It produces 1.05 million tonnes (Mt) of polyethylene a year from ethane.

-Braskem-Idesa is a joint venture between Brazilian petrochemical company Braskem and a Mexican petrochemical group, Grupo Idesa.
+Braskem-Idesa is a joint venture between Brazilian petrochemical company Braskem and Mexico-based Grupo Idesa.
 Braskem and Idesa respectively hold 65% and 35% interest in the joint venture.

 The purpose of the project is to reduce the gap between Mexico's local polyethylene production and demands, which are currently being met by importing one million tonnes of polyethylene every year.

-The joint venture will own and operate the polyethylene production facility.
-The construction of the facility is estimated to cost approximately $3.2bn, which will represent the biggest foreign direct investment (FDI) in Mexico by a private Brazilian company.
+The joint venture owns and operates the polyethylene production facility.
+The construction of the petrochemical complex was completed at a cost approximately $5.2bn, which represents the biggest foreign direct investment (FDI) in Mexico by a private Brazilian company.

 Construction on the project commenced in May 2012 after receiving clearance from the Ministry of Environmental and Natural Resources.